PSPDFKit/react-native/samples/Catalog/README.md

 ## Catalog

-The project contains a large set of code examples, which illustrate how to set up and customize PSPDFKit for various use cases.
+The project contains a large set of sample code, which illustrates how to set up and customize PSPDFKit for various use cases.
 You can run the Catalog app on Android and iOS.

 ### Running the Catalog on Android